mstarski/poznan-mpk-api/README.md

 ]
 ```

-Each array holds a route that can be taken to reach the destination <br>
+Each array holds a route that can be taken to reach the destination. <br>

 ```
 day: [0-6] - Day number where 0 is Sunday